project-chip/connectedhomeip/docs/BUILDING_CMAKE.md

   cmake -GNinja ../..
 ```

-To setup a cmake/make environment, replace the last command with:
+To setup a cmake/make environment, remove the `-GNinja` flag in the last
+command:

 ```
   cmake ../..